 All of the Company's Own Funds are unrestricted Tier 1 basic Own Funds and there are no ancillary Own Funds.
-As such, there are no ineligible Own Funds for the purpose of covering the SCR and MCR.
+As such, there are no ineligible Own Funds for the purpose of covering regulatory capital requirements, including both solvency capital requirement and minimum capital requirement.
 This was also the case at the end of the previous financial reporting period.

-The eligible amount of Solvency II Own Funds to cover the SCR and MCR as at 31 December 2020 was £928m (2019: £795m).
-This corresponded to a solvency capital coverage ratio of 214% (2019: 224%).
+The eligible amount of Solvency II Own Funds to cover the capital requirement as at 31 December 2024 was £707m (2023: £827m).
+This corresponded to a solvency capital coverage ratio of 210% (2023: 206%).

 The balance sheet figures are dominated by the value of unit-linked assets and corresponding matching bid value of policyholder unit liabilities, which are equal.
-Therefore movements in Own Funds are largely driven by the emerging retained profits from the unit-linked book and changes in the discounted present value of assumed future cashflows recognised on the Solvency II balance sheet.
+Therefore movements in Own Funds are largely driven by the emerging profits from the unit-linked book less the dividend paid and changes in the discounted present value of assumed future cashflows recognised on the Solvency II balance sheet.